-Let's practice rudiments.
-The rudiments comes from the field drum technique, from the army and is very common in classical music.
 That's technical practice I start very early with my students and in an "by ears" (no reading) way of teaching.

 As it means Single Stroke Roll is one stroke by hand, the easier and most common hand combination.

-3 singles strokes, as a rhythm.
+3 single strokes, as a rhythm.

 3 singles strokes as an appogiatura.